Fun Facts on Nutrition You’d Never Guess! – Issue #6

 1. Peppers Can Help with Pain Relief

 Capsaicin is a plant chemical found in the fruit of chili peppers that gives them their burning sensation and sense of heat.
 Capsaicin is known for its pain-relieving properties.
 It works by desensitizing nerve receptors and is often used in topical creams to alleviate pain from arthritis and other conditions.
-Spicy but soothing!
+A soothing solution!

 Reference: Anand, P., & Bley, K. (2011).
 Topical capsaicin for pain management: Therapeutic potential and mechanisms of action of the new capsaicin 8% patch.
 British Journal of Anaesthesia, 107(4), 490-502.